High School Competitive Events

-Participants demonstrate their knowledge of 3D animation technology and design skills to creatively solve the challenge posted on the national TSA website.
+Participants demonstrate their knowledge of 3D animation technology and design skills to creatively solve the challenge posted on Themes and Problems.

 Participants develop a set of architectural plans and related materials for an annual architectural design challenge and construct a physical, as well as a computer-generated model, to accurately depict their design.

-Participants select a contemporary biotechnology problem (that relates to the current year’s published topic) and demonstrate understanding of it through documented research, the development of a solution, a display (including an optional model or prototype), and an effective multimedia presentation.
+Participants select a contemporary biotechnology problem that reflects the theme for the year, which can be found on Themes and Problems.
+Participants demonstrate understanding of the topic through documented research, the development of a solution, a display (including an optional model or prototype), and an effective multimedia presentation.

 board game Design

 Participants create an illustrated children's story of high artistic, instructional, and social value.
 The narrative may be written in prose or poetry and take the form of a fable, adventure story, or other structure.
-The physical story book should be of high quality and designed to meet the year’s given theme.
+The physical story book should be of high quality and designed to reflect the theme for the year, which can be found on Themes and Problems.
 The story must have a science, technology, engineering, and mathematics (STEM) focus.